 From Genoa to Calicut: Hieronimo de Santo Stefano

-A Genoese merchant, Hieronimo di Santo Stefano, visited India at the close of the fifteen century, between 1494 and 1499.
+A Genoese merchant, Hieronimo di Santo Stefano, visited India at the close of the fifteen century, around 1494-99.
 His observations provide us with a unique insight into the customs of the time.

-Santo Stefano and his partner, Adorno, first proceeded to Cairo, where they purchased a vast inventory of goods and set off for India.
-From Cairo they traveled by land to Cosseir, a port on the Red Sea.
-Then, they set sail to Aden via Massawa.
+Santo Stefano and his partner, Adorno, first proceeded to Cairo, where they bought merchandise and then set off for India.
+They traveled from Cairo by land to Cosseir, a port on the Red Sea, and then sailed via Massawa to Aden.
 After a lengthy voyage across the Indian Ocean, they arrived at the flourishing port of Calicut.

 Probably the earliest depiction of Calicut, from 1572

-From Calicut, Santo Stefano and his fellow merchant proceeded to Ceylon and then to Pegu.
-At Pegu, Stefano was compelled to sell his merchandise to the king of Pegu, who agreed to pay him 2000 ducats, but was incredibly slow in doing so.
-His companion Adorno died there.
-Eventually, Stefano was able to reclaim his property and set sail for Sumatra, where he encountered even more hardships.
+After leaving Calicut, Santo Stefano and his partner continued on to Ceylon and then to Pegu.
+In Pegu, Stefano was compelled to sell his merchandise to the king of Pegu, who agreed to pay him 2000 ducats, but was incredibly slow in doing so.
+Unfortunately, Adorno passed away there.
+Eventually, Stefano was able to recover his property and set sail for Sumatra, where he encountered even more hardships.

-He then set off for Cambay.
-After six months of being detained by inclement weather among the Maldives and a subsequent shipwreck, he was left with nothing and finally arrived in Cambay in a state of utter destitution.
-At Cambay, a merchant from Damascus took him into his service and sent him out as a supercargo to Ormuz.
-From there, Stefano made his way through Persia to Tripoli.
+Stefano then set off for Cambay.
+After being detained for six months due to bad weather in the Maldives and subsequently experiencing a shipwreck, he lost all his goods and finally reached Cambay in a state of poverty.
+In Cambay, a merchant from Damascus took him into his service and sent him as a supercargo to Ormuz.
+From there, Stefano made his way through Persia to Tripoli in Lebanon.

-At Tripoli, Lebanon, he wrote an account of his journey in the form of a letter to his friend, Messer Giovan Jacobo Mainer, on September 1st, 1499.
+At Tripoli, he wrote an account of his travels in a letter to his Genoese friend, Messer Giovan Jacobo Mainer, on September 1st, 1499.

-Every woman may take up to seven or eight husbands, depending on her preference.
+Every woman may have seven or eight husbands according to her preference.
 Men never marry a woman who is a virgin.
-If a virgin is betrothed, she is given to another person for 15-20 days prior to the wedding ceremony in order to be deflowered.
+If a virgin is betrothed, she is given to another person for 15-20 days before the wedding in order to lose her virginity.

-In this city there are up to one thousand homes inhabited by Christians, and the district is called Upper India.
+In this city, there are up to one thousand homes inhabited by Christians, and the district is known as Upper India.

 Reference: